-Fresh from being crowned a Product of the Year at the What Hi-Fi?
-Awards 2018, this Sony UBP-X700 is a mighty little marvel, delivering excellent picture performance for less than £200.
+Fresh from being crowned a 2020 What Hi-Fi?
+Award winner (it also picked up gongs in 2019 and 2018), this Sony UBP-X700 is a mighty little marvel, delivering excellent picture performance for less than £200.

-This beautifully put together soundtrack collection - complete with glossy booklet and a snazzily designed vinyl - celebrating the master maestro is the perfect gift for someone who appreciates the music that goes with their favourite films.
+A beautifully put together soundtrack collection celebrating the master maestro is the perfect gift for someone who appreciates the music that goes with their favourite films.

 MUBI film subscription

-Give someone the gift of a new film every day of the year thanks to this one-year subscription to MUBI.
-(That's 365 films for £95.88).
+Give someone the gift of a new film every day of the year thanks to this one-year subscription to MUBI for £69.99 (or three months for £29.99).